 There is little change to note in the cartography of this map that relate to the proposed development area.
-The Dublin Wicklow and Wexford Railway has been constructed to the west.
+The Dublin Wicklow and Wexford Railway has been constructed and the western part of the proposed development area is included within its footprint.